RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 As you have seen in previous steps, using the Spring Boot maven plugin (predefined in `pom.xml`), you can conveniently run the application locally and test the endpoint.

-Start the application via CodeReady Workspace `RUN` Menu:
+Start the application via CodeReady Workspaces `RUN` Menu:

 ![catalog-spring-run]({% image_path catalog-spring-run.png %})